egison/egison/docs/tutorial/quick-tour.rst

 * more than one **match clauses** (``$x :: $xs -> (x, xs)``)

 A match clause contains a **pattern** (``$x :: $xs`` in the above example) and a **body** (``(x, xs)``).
-Just like the pattern matching in other programming languages, the ``matchAll`` expression attempts pattern-matching of the target and the pattern, and if it succeeds, evaluates the body of the match clause.
+Just like the pattern matching in other programming languages, the ``matchAll`` expression attempts pattern matching of the target and the pattern, and if it succeeds, evaluates the body of the match clause.

 The unique feature of the ``matchAll`` expression is twofold: (1) it returns a list, and (2) it takes additional argument called matchers.

-(1) is for supporting pattern-matching with multiple results.
+(1) is for supporting pattern matching with multiple results.
 Since there can be multiple ways to match the pattern for the target data, the ``matchAll`` expression evaluates the body for all of these pattern-matching results and returns a list of the evaluation results.
 In the above example, the ``::`` is what we call a **cons pattern** which decomposes a list into the first element and the others.
 Because there is only one way to decompose the list ``[1, 2, 3]`` in this manner, the ``matchAll`` returns a singleton list.

-The feature (2) realizes extensible pattern matching algorithm and pattern polymorphism.
+The feature (2) realizes extensible pattern-matching algorithm and pattern polymorphism.
 Matcher is an Egison-specific object that retains pattern-matching algorithms.
 See :ref:`label-pattern-polymorphism` for the description of pattern polymorphism.